LPSim/backend/README.md

 All charactors and cards with their balance changes until 4.1 are done.

+## Feature

+- All charactors and cards until 4.1 are implemented.
+- Support using different version of charactors and cards in a same deck.
+- Support serve as a mini server to interact with the match.
+- A frontend is provided to interact with the server.
+- Consistent when load from a state and continue running.
+- 100% Coverage of codes.

 ## Usage

 This project works with Python 3.10, and requires packages listed in